810Teams/Django-Practice/README.md

 ### Creating Django Project

+#### Recommended Method

-1. Create project in PyCharm Professional.
+Create project in PyCharm Professional.
+Python interpreter will be automatically set.

-2. In Terminal, change directory to your recently created project.
+#### Alternate Method

-3. Type `django-admin startproject <project_name>` in Terminal.
+Type `django-admin startproject <project_name>` in Terminal.
+This might needs to set Python interpreter path manually.
+In case the previous method fails, this method can be used.

 ### Starting a Server